nuodb/node-nuodb/CONNECTION_POOL.md

 **livelinessCheck** | indicates the type of liveliness check to be performed.
 By default, the value is set to "query", which means a query to test the connection.
 If set to any value (quoted string) other than "query", it will only look to see if the NuoDB API isConnected returns true and we have not trapped a connection related exception previously.

-Arguments should be provided to the pool as an object.
-Please refer to the Usage section for an example.